stefan-hoeck/idris2-elab-util/src/Doc/Generic1.md

-As can be seen, once we have an instance of `Generic t`, it is trivial to derive implementations of `Eq` and other typeclasses without the need of meta programming.
+As can be seen, once we have an instance of `Generic t`, it is trivial to derive implementations of `Eq` and other interfaces without the need of meta programming.
 Note, however, that due to the inductive nature of `Person` it is necessary to convince the totality checker by using `assert_total`.
 There doesn't seem to be a way